charlotte-waegeneire/nlp_gen_ai/README.md

 ### Storage and Processing Requirements

-the dataset only contains 1000 reviews from Amazon Review Dataset 2023.
+The dataset only contains 1000 reviews from Amazon Review Dataset 2023.
 The memory usage got pretty high because of the NLP models - had to keep an eye on that during development.

 ### Data Processing Implementation

 I started testing with different SpaCy models.
 I ended up using `en_core_web_sm` because the bigger ones (`_md` and `_lg`) didn't really help with my small dataset.
 Finally, I had to build a custom token validation system to clean up the noise in the data.
+I've kept as much relevant data as I could.

 ### Topic Modeling Architecture

-I tried two different clustering methods:
+I tried two different clustering methods.

 K-means worked best for me: